School Nurse Jobs in USA with Visa Sponsorship

 Do school districts sponsor H-1B visas for School Nurses?

 Yes.
-Many public school districts qualify for cap-exempt H-1B as government or educational entities.
+Many public school districts qualify for cap-exempt H-1B visa as government or educational entities.
 Private schools sponsor through standard H-1B filing.
 The BSN requirement makes specialty occupation classification viable, and nursing shortages drive sponsorship willingness in districts with recruitment failures.

 What is the typical salary for School Nurse roles?